shermp/Kobo-UNCaGED/README.md

 # Kobo-UNCaGED
+**WARNING: This might not work on the new Kobo Clara Colour/BW or Libra Colour!**

 Kobo-UNCaGED is a program for Kobo eink readers for connecting wirelessly to Calibre.
 It makes use of my [UNCaGED](https://github.com/shermp/UNCaGED) library.
 It is licenced under the AGPL-3.0 licence.

 **While I don't have any major issues with Kobo-UNCaGED, testing has been relatively limited, and I can't guarantee a problem-free experience.
 If your ebook library is important to you, backup your Kobo user partition before use!**